mytechnotalent/Reverse-Engineering/README.md

 <br>

-# Today's Tutorial [September 9, 2026]
+# Today's Tutorial [September 10, 2026]
-## Lesson 290: Embedded Hacking Course (Chapter 8: Uninitialized Variables)
+## Lesson 291: Embedded Hacking Course (Chapter 9: Debugging Uninitialized Variables)
-This chapter covers uninitialized variables as well as an intro to GPIO outputs as we blink an LED as it relates to embedded development on the Pico 2.
+This chapter covers debugging uninitialized variables as well as an intro to GPIO outputs as we blink an LED as it relates to embedded development on the Pico 2.

 -> Click [HERE](https://github.com/mytechnotalent/Embedded-Hacking/blob/main/Embedded-Hacking.pdf) to read the FREE pdf book.